-IEQ 6.1 SECURITY IEQ 1 SECURITY Exclusions None.
-OBJECTIVE Engen der a feeling of well-being amongst building users.
-CREDITS ATTAINABLE 1 PREREQUISITES Burgla r alarm systems shall comply with the Noise Control Ordinance.
-CREDIT REQUIREMENT it for scoring at least 75% of the applicable security measures and as for the building.
-ASSESSMENT which provide system physic lient shall submit a report prepared by a suitably qualified person includes a completed checklist of the security measures and facilities ed, justification for each checked item, details of the physical security is provided, and a detailed security manual explaining how the al provisions (hardware) integrate with the management system are) for the building.
-Where be awa 75% compliance of applicable items is demonstrated, the credit shall arded. demor atively, the Client may provide detailed rationale and arguments to estrate that security systems are integrated and an enhanced and of security can be provided.
+6 IEQ 6.1 SECURITY

+IEQ 1 SECURITY

+OBJECTIVE Engender a feeling of well-being amongst building users.

+PREREQUISITES Burglar alarm systems shall comply with the Noise Control Ordinance.

+CREDIT REQUIREMENT 1 credit for scoring at least 75% of the applicable security measures and facilities for the building.

+ASSESSMENT The Client shall submit a report prepared by a suitably qualified person which includes a completed checklist of the security measures and facilities provided, justification for each checked item, details of the physical security systems provided, and a detailed security manual explaining how the physical provisions (hardware) integrate with the management system be awarded.

+(software) for the building.

+Where 75% compliance of applicable items is demonstrated, the credit shall standard of security can be provided.

+Alternatively, the Client may provide detailed rationale and arguments to demonstrate that security systems are integrated and an enhanced